The Web Health

 Chiropractic, Osteopathy, Shiatsu, and Acupuncture

-These therapies focus on helping your body feel balanced and, well-aligned.
+These therapies focus on helping your body feel balanced and well-aligned.
 Chiropractors, for example, hone in on the spine, aiming to ease pain and improve how you move.
 Osteopaths take it a step further, working on your whole system.
-And then there’s shiatsu—kind of like a massage but with pressure points to encourage energy flow.
+And then there’s shiatsu, kind of like a massage but with pressure points to encourage energy flow.
 Acupuncture, on the other hand, uses thin needles at specific spots to ease pain.

 Are these a miracle cure?
 Not always, but plenty of people feel a difference.
 If nothing else, they can be a pretty relaxing way to unwind.
+Still, don’t ignore serious back ache causes that may need medical attention.

 Yoga